ezsystems/commerce-documentation/docs/api/business_api/businessapi_invocation_service.md

 There are two ways to redefine the service configuration:

-If the original service was defined with a configuration parameter (% notation) in its class attribute, then you just need to redefine that parameter with your created fully qualified class name.
+If the original service is defined with a configuration parameter (`%` notation) in its class attribute, you need to redefine that parameter with a fully-qualified class name.

 ``` yaml
 parameters:
     ses_eshop.basket.business_api.class: 'Example\Bundle\ExtensionBundle\Services\BusinessLayer\Operations\NewBasketApi'
 ```

-The other option is to completely redefine the original service with the new fully qualified class name.
+The other option is to completely redefine the original service with a new fully-qualified class name.

 ``` xml
 <service id="ses_eshop.basket.business_api" class="Example\Bundle\ExtensionBundle\Services\BusinessLayer\Operations\NewBasketApi" parent="ses_eshop.business_api.base">